dualmediaspzoo/symfony-doctrine-event-converter-bundle/README.md

 #### PHPStan

-> Note: in future a phpstan.neon file will be provided to ignore these issues, for the time being simply add the following lines into your file.
+Either include the file from vendor/dualmedia/symfony-doctrine-event-converter-bundle/phpstan.ignore.dist or use the following settings

 ```
 parameters: